isiahmeadows/mithril.js/design/component-dsl.md

 Whenever the returned promise resolves or rejects, it not only sets the value, but it also schedules a redraw, so your view gets updated with the proper values automatically.
 The initializer's call is deferred, in case it's sufficiently expensive to perform, so it doesn't interfere with rendering performance.

 No support for observables or the like is included *for now*, but this could change in the future if/when [the observable proposal](https://github.com/tc39/proposal-observable) or other similar language proposals like [emitters](https://github.com/tc39/proposal-emitter) gain traction.
+However, support for DOM event targets and Node event emitters are supported via `whenEmitted(target, key, (value, capture) => ...)`, as those are very broadly used (and amount to most `useEffect` calls I've seen in React), where `target` is the event target/emitter, `key` is the event key, `value` is the event value, and `capture` is similar to what event handlers in vnodes use.

 ## Comparisons